The ten amazing characteristics of resilient children to ignite your resiliency

 I expect your answer to be too many times.

-But, looking through the eyes of the child, we get a glimpse of how resilient people should approach adversity.
+But, looking through the eyes of the child, we get a glimpse of how corporate wellness programs should approach adversity.

 Resilient management, in this sense, is very straightforward.